legeof008/urban-foraging-app/README.md

 - cli tool
 ## Usage
 ### Building tool
+For more specific information on the building process see the cli-tool/README.md.
 To build the application please run from the project root:
 ```terminal
 cd cli-tool && \
 cargo build --release && \